ravelandante/patchit/README.md

 5. auto-commit the patch when changes are detected
 6. remove the patch when exiting

+You can also specify a `--dir` flag and pass in a local directory to use as the patch source.

 Differences for yarn:

 - yarn does not let you specify a folder to write the patched package to, so it will always be created in an arbitrary temporary folder